lucasondel/lucasondel.github.io/pages/SpeechLab/features/config.md

 # Features specific configuration.
 [features]

-# Make sure the output directory is on disk with large memory.
+# Make sure the output directory is on a disk with large memory.
 dir = "</path/to/features/>"

 # Standard MFCC features.